srobo/ops-manual/annual-robotics-competition/committee-membership.md

 ### Resignation of a Committee Member

 If a committee member wishes to resign part-way through their term of office they email the Trustees.
 The Trustees work with the individual to see if there is any further help and support that they can provide to allow the volunteer  to continue in their role.
 If there is no option for the individual to continue, the Trustees work with the rest of the committee to find a volunteer to become a replacement committee member.
-Volunteers that indicated a desire to be on the committee at the start of the cycle, but were not selected due to the size restrictions, are considered first.
+Volunteers that indicated a desire to be on the committee at the start of the cycle, but were not selected due to the size restrictions, are considered first, followed by those who registered an interest at other points during the term of office.